Metabolic and Functional Testing

 The closest to the GP work-up is the Genova Functional Blood Chemistry Profile which is excellent, gives you a good easy-to-read report with optimal and not just standard reference ranges.
 It includes everything you would expect plus a very useful HBA1c diabetes score.

 More comprehensive by far is the FDX03 Health Report from Functional Diagnostics, invented by Dr Dicken Weatherby.
 This gives optimal ranges but also a shed-load more interpretation using the lab results as indicators and predictors of problems instead of just giving you a baffling set of numbers.
 It includes a very detailed report with a lot of useful - practical - info you can work with if that's what you need.
 It also includes much more on hormones, folate, B12, Vit D, fasting insulin, a PSA count for men, homocysteine and fibrinogen.
 Obviously, it's more expensive because you get more markers and all the interpretation instead of a set of numbers.
 You can see a sample report here (note the report indexes start at page 7.
 Samples returned to the lab by courier, which is included.
 Blood needs to be centrifuged, as does the Genova one.
 Test instructions are here..
 I truly wish more people would have this test done!
+Just make sure you do this one within 30 days or they can charge an admin fee and the full price after 90 days if you cancel!

 I am often asked for an overall MOT health check test and I think this is a core one I will be using from now on with stuff added on top as necessary.
 You can also combine with with one of the functional or metabolic tests below for a really wide look.